measurement-factory/anubis/README.md

-*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps, including PR labeling and commit tagging | false
+*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps, including PR labeling | false
 *staged_run*| A boolean option to enable staging-only mode where the bot performs all the merging steps up to (but not including) the target branch update.
 Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches.
 Staging-only mode prevents any target branch modifications by the bot.
 TODO: Check that the PR target branch is not the configured staging branch, setting `M-failed-other` if needed. | false
 *guarded_run*| Enables staging-only mode (see `config::staged_run`) for PRs without a `M-cleared-for-merge` label.
 Has no effect on PRs with that label.
 While `config::staged_run` blocks target branch modifications, this option allows them for a human-designated subset of PRs. | false
 *staging_branch* | The name of the bot-maintained git branch used for testing PR changes as if they were merged into their target branch. | auto